Research

 Ongoing Research

 Can efforts to eradicate inequality in wealth and education eliminate intergenerational persistence of socioeconomic status?
 The Chinese Communist Revolution and Cultural Revolution aimed to do exactly that.
-Using newly digitized archival records and contemporary census and household survey data, we show that the revolutions were effective in homogenizing the population economically in the short run.
-However, the pattern of inequality that characterized the pre-revolution generation re-emerges today.
-Almost half a century after the revolutions, individuals whose grandparents belonged to the pre-revolution elite earn 16 percent more income and have completed more than 11 percent additional years of schooling than those from non-elite households.
-We find evidence that human capital (such as knowledge, skills, and values) has been transmitted within the families, and the social capital embodied in kinship networks has survived the revolutions.
+Using household survey data, as well as newly digitized archival records, we show that the revolutions were effective in homogenizing the population economically in the short run.
+However, the pattern of inequality that characterized the pre-revolution generation re-emerges almost half a century after the revolutions.
+Individuals whose grandparents belonged to the pre-revolution elite earn 14 percent more income and have completed more than 11 percent additional years of schooling than those from the rest of the population.
+We find evidence that human capital (such as knowledge, skills, and values) has been transmitted within the elite families, and social capital embodied in kinship networks have survived the revolutions.
 These channels allow the pre-revolution elite to rebound after the revolutions, and their socioeconomic status persists despite one of the most aggressive attempts to eliminate differences in the population.

 Presented at: NBER Economics of Mobility meeting (2020).

-(Latest Version, Working Paper), joint with , H. Xu (CCB) and .
+(Latest Version, CEPR WP), joint with , , and .

 This paper exploits exogenous changes in the course of the Yellow River in China to isolate variation in the natural distribution of economic centers across space.
 I compute time-varying trade costs and collect original data on population and taxation from dynastic histories and local gazetteers spanning 2,000 years.
 This allows me to assess the effect of exogenous variation in market access on population density and resource extraction.
 I find that the changes in connectedness have two opposite effects.
 First, they induce a very large increase in the level and concentration of economic activity in the shorter run.
 Second, they trigger a large increase in rent capture by local elites, which severely mitigates the concentration effect in the longer run.